-B. Eligibility
+B. Eligibility Eligible Applicants

-1. An RA Request may be made by any person with a disability, his or her representative, or a developer or provider of housing or other services for persons with disabilities, when the application of a County land-use or building regulation, policy, practice, or procedure, acts as a barrier to meaningful access to County programs or to fair-housing opportunities for persons with disabilities.

-2. The Acts afford no protection to persons with or without disabilities whose tenancy presents a direct threat to the persons or property of others.
+- 1. A request for Reasonable Accommodation may be made by any person with a disability, their representative, or any entity, when the application of a zoning law or other land use regulation, policy, or practice acts as a barrier to fair housing opportunities. - 2.
+A person with a disability is a person who has a physical or mental impairment that limits or substantially limits one or more major life activities, anyone who is regarded as having this type of impairment, or anyone who has a record of this type of impairment.as - 3.
+This Section is intended to apply to those persons who are defined as disabled under the Acts. - 1.
+An RA Request may be made by any person with a disability, his or her representative, or a developer or provider of housing or other services for persons with disabilities, when the application of a County land-use or building regulation, policy, practice, or procedure, acts as a barrier to meaningful access to County programs or to fair-housing opportunities for persons with disabilities. - 2.
+The Acts afford no protection to persons with or without disabilities whose tenancy presents a direct threat to the persons or property of others.
 Determining whether someone's tenancy poses such a direct threat must be made on an individualized basis, however, and may not be based on general assumptions or speculation about the nature of a disability.

-C. Eligible request.
+C.B.
+Eligible request.